tylerrichey/selfhosted-slackbot/README.md

             };

 			//Example of the overload to specify the help command in channel
-			//SlackBot slackBot = new SlackBot("http://myhostname.com:9000", "asdasdasdasd", responseMethods, ".help");
+			//SlackBot slackBot = new SlackBot("http://myhostname.com:9000", "APIToken", responseMethods, ".help");
+			//Example of the allow post overloads
+			//SlackBot slackBot = new SlackBot("http://myhostname.com:9000", "APIToken", responseMethods, AllowPost);
+			//SlackBot slackBot = new SlackBot("http://myhostname.com:9000", "APIToken", responseMethods, ".help", AllowPost);
-            SlackBot slackBot = new SlackBot("http://myhostname.com:9000", "asdasdasdasd", responseMethods);
+            SlackBot slackBot = new SlackBot("http://myhostname.com:9000", "APIToken", responseMethods);
             slackBot.StartBot();
         }

-        private static string GetStatus(string command)
+        private static string GetStatus(SlackPost slackPost)
         {
-            return "This is the response to !status";
+            return "This is the response to !status for " + slackPost.User_Name;
         }

+		//not required to use the library
+		private static bool AllowPost(SlackPost slackPost)
+		{
+			return (slackPost.User_Name != "OtherSlackBot");
 		}
     }
+}
 ```

 The full API URL you will put in Slack, will be: baseaddress/api/bot, i.e.: http://myhostname.com:9000/api/bot

+The 'SlackPost' object is a mirror of what's sent by Slack for outgoing webhooks.
+You can see data examples here: https://api.slack.com/outgoing-webhooks

 The bot comes with one pre-defined command, "!help", which lists out the 'Command' and 'Usage' fields from every item in the List of ResponseMethods.
-This command can be overridden in an overload of the constructor as well.
+This command's trigger word can be overridden in an overload of the constructor as well.

+There is also an overload of the constructor available to pass in a method that returns a boolean for whether or not a post is allowed, i.e., you want to prevent other bots from triggering this one, etc.